lucis/workflowz/README.md

 > **Never heard of Deco?** Think: Cloudflare Workers + MCP + AI-powered tool orchestration.
 > **This template**: Visual workflow builder where AI generates executable code steps.

+## 🌐 Try the Live Demo

+**Test the concept app**: [candeia.deco.page](https://candeia.deco.page)

+⚠️ **Alpha Status**: This is an early preview of the Deco workflow system.
+The platform is still in active development.

+📝 **Note**: Source code is currently closed-source as we're finishing up the core platform.
+This documentation provides architectural patterns and concepts you can implement in your own projects.

 ---

 ## 🎁 What This Makes Easy